-- Washington Gas will perform the required cost –benefit analysis for the project per the governing tariff in your jurisdiction (DC, MD or VA).
+Washington Gas will perform a cost –benefit analysis of the project per the governing tariff in your jurisdiction of D.C., Maryland or Virginia.

-- The gas lines within the structure (house line) must be inspected by the proper code authority of your jurisdiction.
+The gas lines within the property must be inspected by the proper code authority of the jurisdiction.
 Your installer is responsible for tie-in.

 Commercial rebates help business owners save on equipment.